janpreet/vigilant-dollop/_posts/2024-07-29-kado-story.md

 A significant milestone was using this project to set up a Kubernetes cluster on a 2-node Proxmox setup for my homelab.
 Witnessing Ansible and Terraform working in tandem, orchestrated by Kado, was a gratifying experience.
 I plan to destroy and recreate the setup to document this process with a detailed guide and screenshots.

-Interestingly, Kado led to the development of another project: kado-ai.
+Interestingly, Kado led to the development of another project: [Kado-ai](https://pkg.go.dev/github.com/janpreet/kado-ai){:target="_blank" rel="noopener"}.
 This separate Go module enables AI-powered infrastructure analysis and recommendations.
 It's integrated with Kado and includes a ~/.kdconfig file for easy configuration.
 I've been using Claude locally for kado-ai Proxmox recommendations, which has been quite effective for infrastructure analysis and decision-making.

 This project has become an integral part of my daily life, evolving alongside personal milestones and celebrations.
 It's been a constant presence, developing in the background as life progresses.
 Kind of like it participated in my life events by just being in my head.